11 Web Application Security Best Practices You Need to Know

 Giving workers different levels of access to your system has two main advantages.
 First, if someone breaks into your system through an employee’s credentials, you’ll make sure they can’t go any further than what the system allows.

-Second, if your own employee decides to put your company in a difficult situation, you’ll also be sure that they can’t actually access any sensitive data solely through their own account.
-Blocking your former employees and changing passwords after a key developer leaves the company is also one of the web application security best practices.
+Second, if your own employee decides to put your company in a difficult situation, you’ll be sure that they can’t actually access all sensitive data solely through their own account.
+Blocking your former employees and changing passwords after a developer leaves the company is another web application security best practice.

-These are some other suggestions that you can find useful in your particular case:
+These are some other suggestions you may find useful:

-- Use an encrypting service (e.g. Let’s Encrypt) or buy an SSL certificate to redirect all your HTTP requests to HTTPS
+- Use an encryption service (e.g. Let’s Encrypt) or buy an SSL certificate to redirect all your HTTP requests to HTTPS.

-- Implement x-xss-protection security header to defend your web app from cross-site scripting
+- Implement an x-xss-protection security header to defend your web app from cross-site scripting.

-- Use strong passwords, as simple, short and predictable passwords are the primary way for hackers to infiltrate your system
+- Use strong passwords since simple, short, and predictable passwords are the primary way for hackers to infiltrate your system.

-- Define approved content sources with the help of a content web app security policy — this will prevent the website from loading all the files from a potentially malicious source
+- Define approved content sources with the help of a web app content security policy.
+This will prevent your website from loading any files from a potentially malicious source.

-In this article I’ve shown how to secure web applications.
-These are eleven web development security best practices you should follow if you want to keep your business and reputation free of malicious hacker attacks.
-Of course, nothing can guarantee security 100%, however, you can significantly decrease the chances of data infringement.
+Follow these eleven web development security best practices if you want to keep your business and reputation free of malicious hacker attacks.
+Of course, nothing can guarantee security 100%.
+However, you can significantly decrease the chances of a data leak.

-To do this, you need to keep your software in order: document all the changes and make sure that all third party modules, libraries and frameworks you use are up to date.
-To protect the data inside your databases, you should definitely encrypt it: in this way, hackers won’t be able to get any use of it even if they get to it.
+To do this, you need to keep your software in order: document all changes and make sure that all third-party modules, libraries, and frameworks you use are up-to-date.
+To protect the data inside your databases, you should definitely encrypt it.
+This way, hackers won’t be able to make any use of it even if they get to it.

 It’s also a good idea to pretend to be a hacker yourself and perform penetration testing on your code.
-This will allow you to test your web application in real-world situation and also audit your code.
+This will allow you to test your web application in real-world situations and audit your code.

-And, of course, don’t forget about your employees: they should know what to do in case of a hacker attack, and also beware of the human error.
+And, of course, don’t forget about your employees: they should know what to do in case of a hacker attack and should be aware of human errors that can enable an attack.
 Educate your employees on secure behavior to minimize the chance of a mistake.

-If you feel like you could use a security audit of your web application, or a penetration testing report, be sure to contact us — we are a mobile and web development with a business mindset, and we view security as one of the vital factors for any business’s success.
+If you feel like you could use a web app security audit of your web application or a penetration testing report, be sure to contact Mobindustry.
+We’re a mobile and web development company with a business mindset, and we view web application security as one of the vital factors for any business’s success.